 Outreach and Case Management Programs

-LHI’s COOP (Community Opioid Outreach Program) is a partnership between Lowell House, Inc., Lowell Police,Lowell Fire, & Lowell Health Departments.
+LHATR’s COOP (Community Opioid Outreach Program) is a partnership between Lowell House Addiction Treatment and Recovery, Lowell Police,Lowell Fire, & Lowell Health Departments.
 The COOP team provides outreach and follow up visits to opioid overdose victims and their families in the city of Lowell, connecting them to the necessary level of treatment and services to attain sobriety and along their path towards recovery from addiction.
 The COOP team also provides general outreach to the homeless community in Lowell and assists them to access

 treatment and services needed.